hemidactylus/data-api-nb-test/README.md

 To set up the repo, see "Automation setup".

-If you just need to run a test, scroll to "Launching" right away.
+If you just need to run a test, keep reading the following "Launching" section.

-## TODO

-- DB creation/destruction if not provided
-- launching the tests:
-  - add alert if multiple tagged instances detected
-- investigate on ways to prevent cleartext logging of token if one passed to the action manually-dispatched
-- analysis of results (standalone? cumulative+plots)
-  - count errors on the analysis
-  - verify uniformity of metaparams (cyclerate, numthreads) across each series and raise a warning if not (later: mark in plots etc)
-- publish latest results to atlassian page:
-  - on-page summarize: params, number of points
-  - refine the token (right now it's an all-powerful one bleah).
-These are not enough, as tested: `read:page:confluence + write:page:confluence + write:confluence:file`

 ## Launching

+The main flow, `Launch tests on an EC2 instance`, will:

+- create an EC2 instance;
+- create a database (unless a ready-to-use one is provided);
-The action will create an EC2 instance, start the performance tests on it, collect the results and run some analysis, and finally destroy the instance.
+- start the performance tests on it
+- collect the results;
+- run the analysis on all results;
+- optionally publish to Confluence;
+- and finally destroy the instance (and the database if it was created by the flow).

+(Additionally, you can trigger flow `Refresh result analysis` as a stand-alone tool to refresh the analysis).

 ### Target database

 You can optionally provide a ready-to-use database: in that case, the region must match the AWS one (and desired keypair), which are hardcoded respectively at the top of the workflow yaml and in a repo secret.

-If no database is provided when manually starting the action (**Not supported yet**), ensure the token has enough permission to create one.
+If no database is provided when manually starting the action, ensure the token has enough permission to create one.
 In this case, the DB will be destroyed after use.

 Whether you provide a DB or not through the endpoint, the other parameters are optional.
 If not provided, the repo secrets are used instead.
-Ensure this results in a working combination (e.g. avoid leaving the default env-targeted token while setting the environment in fact to prod; ensure the keyspace exists if you provide a DB, and so on):
+Ensure this results in a working combination (e.g. avoid leaving the default env-targeted token while setting the environment in fact to prod; ensure the keyspace exists if you provide a DB; ensure the token is powerful enough if a database must be created; and so on):

 - `token`
 - `keyspace`
-- `env` (prod vs. dev)
+- `environment` (prod vs. dev)

-**Note that if you pass a token it will be printed in the logs (apparently no way out).** So please stick with dev at least.
+**Note that if you pass a token it will be printed in the logs (apparently no way out).** So please stick with dev at least, to avoid leaking prod tokens.

 ## Automation setup